JMailloH/kNN_IS/README.md

-#kNN-IS: An Iterative Spark-based design of the k-Nearest Neighbors classifier for big data.
+# kNN-IS: An Iterative Spark-based design of the k-Nearest Neighbors classifier for big data.

 This is an open-source Spark package about an exact k-nearest neighbors classification based on Apache Spark.
 We take advantage of its in-memory operations to simultaneously classify big amounts of unseen cases against a big training dataset.
 The map phase computes the k-nearest neighbors in different splits of the training data.
 Afterwards, multiple reducers process the definitive neighbors from the list obtained in the map phase.
 The key point of this proposal lies on the management of the test set, maintaining it in memory when it is possible.
 Otherwise, this is split into a minimum number of pieces, applying a MapReduce per chunk, using the caching skills of Spark to reuse the previously partitioned training set.

-###Cite this software as:
+### Cite this software as:
- **J. Maillo, S. Ramírez-Gallego, I. Triguero, F. Herrera.** _kNN-IS: An Iterative Spark-based design of the k-Nearest Neighbors classifier for big data._ Knowledge-Based Systems, in press. [doi: 10.1016/j.knosys.2016.06.012](doi: 10.1016/j.knosys.2016.06.012)
+ **J. Maillo, S. Ramírez-Gallego, I. Triguero, F. Herrera.** _kNN-IS: An Iterative Spark-based design of the k-Nearest Neighbors classifier for big data._ Knowledge-Based Systems 117 (2017) 3-15. [doi: 10.1016/j.knosys.2016.06.012](doi: 10.1016/j.knosys.2016.06.012)

-#How to use
+# How to use

-##Pre-requiriments
+## Pre-requiriments
 The following software have to get installed:
 - Scala.
 Version 2.10
 - Spark.
 Version 1.6.0
 - Maven.
 Version 3.3.3
 - JVM.
 Java Virtual Machine.
 Version 1.7.0 because Scala run over it.

-##Download and build with maven
+## Download and build with maven
 - Download source code: It is host on GitHub.
 To get the sources and compile them we will need git instructions.
 The specifically command is:
 ```git clone https://github.com/JMailloH/kNN_IS.git ```
 - Build jar file: Once we have the sources, we need maven and we change to root directory of the project.
 Thus, with the following instructions, jar file will build: